Maximize Muscle Growth: Hypertrophy Macros

 Optimal Daily Protein Intake

 Research suggests that a daily protein intake of approximately 1.6 to 2.2 grams per kilogram of body weight is optimal for those seeking hypertrophy.
-This range ensures that the body has sufficient amino acids available to support MPS and recovery.
+This range ensures that the body has sufficient amino acids available to support muscle protein synthesis (MPS) and recovery.

 Protein Quality Matters

 The quality of protein sources can significantly impact muscle growth.
 Animal-based proteins, such as chicken, beef, fish, and dairy, are considered complete proteins because they contain all essential amino acids necessary for MPS.
-Plant-based proteins, while beneficial, may lack one or more essential amino acids.
+Plant-based proteins, while beneficial, may lack one or more essential amino acids but can become complete when paired with complementary foods such as rice and beans.

 Carbohydrates and Muscle Hypertrophy